Ganesh-Ramasamy/landmark-remark/README.md

 Infrastructure layer contains any method used to access the database, web services, and/or other technologies related API.
 The implementation of use case and entity layers have access to infrastructure layer.
 However, all the public interfaces of entity and use case layer do not depend on the infrastructure layer.
 In this project, the infrastructure contains only the connection factory.
-If Entity Framework Core is used, the DbContext should be replaced here, so that the public API of entity and use case layers do not depend on the Entity Framework Core.
+If Entity Framework Core is used, the DbContext should be placed here, so that the public API of entity and use case layers do not depend on the Entity Framework Core.

 Cross cutting layer contains API which can be used by all other layers, eg. clock or timing funtions.